 How should I use Butrans?

 Use Butrans exactly as prescribed.
-Never use Butrans patches in larger amounts, or for longer than recommended by your doctor.
-Follow the directions on your prescription label.
+Follow all directions on your prescription label.
+Buprenorphine can slow or stop your breathing.
+Never use Butrans in larger amounts, or for longer than prescribed.
 Tell your doctor if the medicine seems to stop working as well in relieving your pain.

-Do not use a Butrans transdermal skin patch if it has been cut or damaged.
+If the sticky side of a skin patch comes into contact with your hands, wash the skin with clear water and seek medical care at once.
+Do not use a Butrans skin patch if it has been cut or damaged.

 What happens if I miss a dose?

 If you forget to change a patch on your scheduled day, remove the patch and apply a new one as soon as you remember.
 Do not wear extra patches to make up a missed dose.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 A buprenorphine overdose can be fatal, especially in a child or other person using the medicine without a prescription.
 Overdose symptoms may include severe drowsiness, muscle weakness, cold and clammy skin, pinpoint pupils, a weak pulse, very slow breathing, or coma.

 Buprenorphine can cause death in a child who gets a hold of a skin patch and places it in the mouth or on the skin.

 Avoid sources of heat while wearing the patch.
 Tell your doctor if you have a fever.
 Do not use a heating pad or electric blanket, tanning bed or sauna.
 Do not sit in hot water, sunbathe, or raise your body temperature with vigorous activity.
 Heat can increase the amount of drug you absorb through your skin and may cause an overdose or death.